Droslj/Metagenomics-profiling-of-pathogens/README.md

 (3) Mobility
 Presence of Transposases and Phage Integrases adjacent to virulence genes, indicating high potential for horizontal gene transfer.

+# The "Big Three" Domains

+You have successfully detected life from across the biological spectrum:

+(1) Bacteria: The vast majority of your 5,800 genes belong here (Proteobacteria, Firmicutes, Actinobacteria).

+(2) Viruses: You found Myoviridae, Siphoviridae, and Podoviridae.
+These are Bacteriophages—viruses that infect and kill the bacteria in your sample.

+(3) Eukaryota/Metazoa: Seeing "Metazoa" (animals) and "Opisthokonta" (fungi/animals) usually indicates DNA from the host (if this was a clinical sample) or microscopic multicellular life in the environment.

+# The Dominant "Pathogen" Signature

+The entries labeled "155864.EDL933" are the most important for your earlier discovery.

+EDL933 is the specific name of the original "reference" strain for E. coli O157:H7.

+The fact that you have multiple specific EDL933 sub-strains listed confirms that your "Big Winner" bacterium is indeed this specific foodborne pathogen.

 ## Technical Troubleshooting & Cloud Optimization